If you’re planning to purchase a new vehicle, it’s important to include the car insurance cost in your overall budget.

 Confidential All the information you provide for this calculator will be kept confidential.
 We will not ask you for any information that can be used to contact you unless you request a quote.

-According to a study by the Insurance Information Institute, in 2020, young drivers represented just 5.1% of all licensed drivers but were involved in 8.5% of fatal crashes.
-This data highlights that young drivers are more frequently involved in accidents, leading to increased claims.
+In 2020, the Insurance Information Institute reported that young drivers represented only 5.1% of licensed drivers but were involved in 8.5% of fatal crashes.
+This data clearly shows that young drivers are more frequently involved in accidents, resulting in increased claims.
+Their tendency to engage in riskier driving behaviors compared to older drivers further contributes to the higher insurance rates.

 Cost to insure a Volkswagen, by model, for 18-year-olds